fan2/mkdocs/docs/blog/posts/arm/arm-stack-modes.md

 You can use the `LDM` and `STM` instructions to implement pop and push operations respectively.
 You use a suffix to indicate the stack type.

 The load and store multiple instructions can update the base register.
-For stack operations, the base register is usually the stack pointer, SP.
+For stack operations, the base register is usually the stack pointer, `SP`.
 This means that you can use these instructions to implement push and pop operations for any number of registers in a single instruction.

 The load and store multiple instructions can be used with several types of stack: